ckeditor/ckeditor4-docs/docs/guide/dev/integration/file_browse_upload/file_browser_api/README.md

 ## Interaction Between CKEditor and File Manager

+Note: the following guide needs a configuration option for CKEditor >= 4.9.0

+`filebrowserUploadMethod: 'form'`

 CKEditor automatically sends some additional arguments to the file manager:

 * {@linkapi CKEDITOR.editor#name CKEditor} &ndash; the name of the CKEditor instance.